-These consist of specific risk limits given to various businesses and products or industry sectors and also a Global Risk Limit which constrains Macquarie's aggregate level of risk.
-The Global Risk Limit is set to protect earnings and ensure Macquarie emerges from a downturn with sufficient capital to operate.
-The Risk Appetite Test, which is discussed below, measures usage against this limit.
+These consist of specific risk limits given to various businesses and products or industry sectors as well as the Global Risk Limit that constrains Macquarie's aggregate level of risk.

+Macquarie sets the Global Risk Limit with reference to earnings and not just capital.
+The limit is set in such a way that in a prolonged and severe downturn, losses would be covered by earnings and surplus capital, and market confidence in Macquarie is maintained.
 In accordance with Macquarie's 'no limits, no dealing' approach, individual credit and equity exposures must also fit within approved counterparty limits.
 Market risk exposures are governed by a suite of individual and portfolio limits.